Shweta Mohan

 Shweta Mohan (born 19 November 1985) is an Indian playback singer and music producer.
-She has recorded songs for films and albums in all the four south Indian cinema namely Tamil, Malayalam, Telugu and Kannada, besides few Hindi films and has established herself as a leading playback singer of South Indian cinema.
+She has recorded songs for films and albums in all the four south Indian cinema namely Tamil, Malayalam, Telugu and Kannada, besides few Hindi films and Bengali albums.

-Born to playback singer Sujatha Mohan and Dr. Krishna Mohan, Shweta has received five Filmfare Awards South for Best Female Playback Singer, one Kerala State Film Award and one Tamil Nadu State Film Award.
-Besides, she was conferred upon Kalaimamani award by the Government of Tamil Nadu for the year 2023.
+Born to playback singer Sujatha Mohan and Krishna Mohan, Shweta has received six Filmfare Awards South for Best Female Playback Singer, one Kerala State Film Award and one Tamil Nadu State Film Award.
+She was also honoured by the Government of Tamil Nadu with the Kalaimamani award, the highest civilian award from that state, in 2023.

 Apart from playback singing, Shweta has appeared as a judge on several television reality shows and in music videos.
 She has collaborated with several artists and produced Indie singles.

 Early life

 Shweta Mohan was born on 19 November 1985 to a Malayali family in Chennai, Tamil Nadu.
-Her father, Dr. V. Krishna Mohan is a pediatrician and also a musical enthusiast who has performed occasionally on musical stages, and her mother, Sujatha Mohan, is an accomplished playback singer.
+Her father, V. Krishna Mohan is a pediatrician and also a musical enthusiast who has performed occasionally on musical stages, and her mother, Sujatha Mohan, is an accomplished playback singer.
 She completed her schooling at Good Shepherd Convent, Chennai and graduated from Stella Maris College, Chennai.

 Though interested in music, Shweta expressed reluctance towards singing initially considering her voice was not good enough for playback singing.
 During her 10th grade, in a cultural competition, she sang "Bole Re Papihara" song from the film Guddi in the solo round which was judged by singer-composer, Bhavatharini.
 She won the first prize in the competition and Bhavatharini advised her to take up singing more seriously.
 This encouragement and recognition ignited her passion towards singing and made her to take up music as her career.

 At the age of nine, Shweta began receiving formal training in classical music.
 Later, she started her lessons in Carnatic classical music and Hindustani classical music trained and groomed by vocalist, Binni Krishnakumar, and western vocals and piano under Augustine Paul.
 During one of her accompaniments with her mother for the song recordings with music director A. R. Rahman, she was asked to be part of the child chorus for his songs "Kuchi Kuchi Rakkamma" (Bombay, 1995) and "Accham Accham Illai" (Indira, 1995).